 - Let chicken stand 5-10 minutes before serving.

-You can purchase garam masala by clicking on the picture below.
+You can purchase garam masala in bulk, I buy it online (<–affiliate link).
 It’s cheaper than paying $20 some odd dollars from the bulk bin at my local health food or Whole Foods store (of course the benefit to that is only buying a little at a time, especially if you are not sure you will use it often).
 You could also go in on a pound with a friend and share, store it in the freezer and have it on hand for a long time!

 Affiliate links are used where appropriate, which allow me to earn a small commission on your sale.
 This does not affect your price at all and is a cost of doing business for the affiliate companies.
 The monies earned from those commissions are like a tip at a restaurant and help support the maintenance of the website and free content.
 Shop on Amazon?
 There’s a handy Amazon.com search box over in the right-hand side bar you can click through to shop on Amazon.
 You’ll get the very same prices, plus a portion of what you spend will support this site.
 Thank you!

 Lydia Joy Shatney is a certified Nutritional Therapist Practitioner through the Nutritional Therapy Association.
 Additionally, she is the chapter leader for the Weston A. Price Foundation in Delaware County, Pa.
 (Find the group here on Facebook).
 Lydia is also a member of the Nourished Living Network.
 Lydia founded Divine Health in March of 2010.
 You can find Lydia on Facebook, Twitter & Pinterest.

 Lydia offers specialized step by step counseling to transform your health.
 Personalized consultations to suit your specific needs are offered via phone, Skype or in person.
 Lydia offers a variety of packages offered to suit your individual needs.
 Contact Lydia today for your free initial consult and to learn more about what she has to offer you!